 As the problem in Australia is quality access to the US share markets, we’ve started there.
 Stake has over 3,000 listed stocks and ETFs for Australians to buy and sell.

 We’ll continue to curate our offering and make sure we’re always providing our customers with a better way to manage their money.

 Q: Was Stake developed mainly for people who hadn’t invested before, or are you hoping to attract veteran investors to your platform?

 Stake is for anyone who wants simple access to something better and knows you don’t need to overpay for it.
-We’re amazed by the feedback from people who have been waiting for something like this for a long time – it’s been a great start.
+We’re amazed by the feedback from people who have been waiting for something like this for a long time.

 In terms of the investor types, we’ve got lots of first time investors who really appreciate how intuitive Stake is and how painless we’ve made it to access the capital markets.

 More experienced investors (like me) can now simply buy and sell US listed shares without all the costs and complexity attached to their existing platform.